Dates are set for the 2012-13 Tournaments. The State Tournament will he held March 2nd, 2013 in Howell Hall at the University of Central Oklahoma.

 This will be a fun time for all and will give you needed help in developing your school’s Science Olympiad team as well as sharing with other Olympiad Coaches .
 It will also give you an opportunity to see the venue for the 2013 State Science Olympiad Tournament which will be held at UCO in the same location.

 For over 40years Science Olympiad has led the revolution in science education, bringing standards-based engagement in authentic Science, Technology, Engineering, and Mathematics (STEM) education.
-Oklahoma has been involved in Science Olympiad for over twenty years, starting first with schools and students in Putnam City Schools and spreading to involve schools and students in large and small, public and private schools from across Oklahoma.
+Oklahoma has been involved in Science Olympiad for over twenty-five years, starting first with schools and students in Putnam City Schools and spreading to involve schools and students in large and small, public and private schools from across Oklahoma.

 Science Olympiad competitions are like academic track meets, consisting of a series of 23 team events in each division (Division B is middle school; Division C is high school).
 Each year, a portion of the events are rotated to reflect the ever-changing nature of genetics, earth science, chemistry, anatomy, physics, geology, mechanical engineering and technology.
 By combining events from all disciplines, Science Olympiad encourages a wide cross-section of students to get involved.
 Emphasis is placed on active, hands-on group participation.
 Through Science Olympiad, students, teachers, parents, principals and business leaders bond together and work toward a shared goal.